flaturtha/CharlieChan/_short-stories/nice-corpses-like-flowers.md

 “Why?”

-“Because I got a feeling we’re going to be needing one.
+“Because I got a feeling we’re going to be needing one."

 <p id="theend">~ The End ~
 <h6 class="btt"><a href="#top">Back to Top</a></h6>